On unique sums in Abelian groups: Sets with small dimension have small additive span

-It is time to make this argument precise.
+We make this argument precise.
 For each $y\in \Sigma(Z)$, define where the $\varepsilon_z(y)\in \{0,1\}$ are so that \eqref{yrepr} holds (if there is more than one choice, we just pick one of these arbitrarily).
 We now define the following set

 For each $|Z|-$tuple $(n_z)$ in $T(y)$, we define its support-size as follows